-If a student has a valid reason (illness or family emergency) for not completing homework, parents (or students if in Grade 7 to 12) should write a note of explanation, or contact the teacher.
+If a student has a valid reason (illness or family emergency) for not completing homework, parents (or students if in Grade 6 to 12) should write a note of explanation, or contact the teacher.
 Concerns regarding homework should first be directed to the homeroom teacher.
-A supervised afterschool study hall is provided to assist students in achieving homework success.
+In the Senior School, a supervised afterschool study hall is provided to assist students in achieving homework success.